 Whether your team is developing software, creating marketing strategies, or negotiating a contract, the amount of time required to complete any given task will vary.
 New teams and ARTs might take more time as they’re forming and storming.
 Building a new product could take more time during the early development stages because we don’t know how it will be received by customers.

 When estimating the size of work, my team uses several perspectives.
-We assess work based on three criteria: the volume, the complexity, and our knowledge about the work.
+We assess work based on three criteria: volume, complexity, and our knowledge about the work.
 We ask ourselves questions like: Have we done this before?
 How much space do we reserve for the unknowns?
 Through conversations, we all gain a better understanding of the work.
 Our certainty in estimating fuels our confidence that we’re pushing ourselves to achieve excellence without the risk of burnout.

 4. Protect space for built-in quality and problem solving

 I like to keep a monthly budget for personal finance.
 I know from experience how unwise it is to spend all the cash I earn!
 I need to be able to respond to life’s unknowns, so I reserve some income for savings.
 It’s also smart to invest in the future.
 Early in my career, it was hard to imagine allocating any of my hard-earned salary for investing. (“I’ll start next year!”
 I’d tell myself.)
 But every day that went by was a missed opportunity.

 The same concepts apply to teams approaching problem solving and innovation.
 We need “savings” to respond to life’s inevitable unknowns.
 Innovation can be applied incrementally, like little investments.
 When the team is constantly rushing to meet an overwhelming list of iteration goals, it’s like living paycheck to paycheck.